psiphp/content-type/docs/introduction.rst

     $entityManager->persist($newsList);
     $entityManager->flush();

 And it is as simple as that.
+Note that we pass the content type class to the form factory and **NOT** a form type class.

 Frontend (website) Rendering
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~